phone icon 01925 943011

 When building a composite frame, you can build your joists directly on top of the paving slabs.
 Your joist centre must be 300mm.
 Build your frame in a grid-like formation, with composite joists or battens anchored by bolt or l bracket to create a solid, stable structure.

 Please note any adjoining composite joists/battens will need to be anchored or fixed together leaving a 10mm gap for expansion, using a joist cross member pre dill and screwed into place is also an advisable idea when adjoining.
-Please note if you are focus on structural integrity then your best option is to meet the adjoin with another frame drill and screwed with galvanised screws.
+Please note if you are focus on structural integrity then your best option is to meet the adjoin with another frame, drill and screwed with galvanised screws.

 If you are constructing a timber substructure, you will need to raise the substructure in order to prevent rotting or warping from moisture.
-You can do this using pedestals placed on your even paving slabs and laying the joists on the pedestals, ensure you fixed the joists to the pedestals, especially when adjoining joist meet, using another frame drill and fixed into place as mentioned above, you can use a joist cross member, but this may isn’t the recommended as best practise for structural integrity.
+You can do this using pedestals placed on your even paving slabs and laying the joists on the pedestals, ensure you fixed the joists to the pedestals, especially when adjoining joist meet, using another frame, drill and fixed into place as mentioned above, you can use a joist cross member, but this isn’t recommended as the best practise for structural integrity.

 Lay your boards